neurosignal/EEGwsIITMandi2025/README.md

 ---

-> ⚠️ **Note: Please complete all installations before the workshop to make the most of the hands-on sessions.Please feel free to write us if you find any difficulties while setup, at:  amit.jaiswal@megin.fi, sanjeevnara@iitmandi.ac.in, pooja@ihubiitmandi.in**
+> ⚠️ **Note: Please complete all installations before the workshop to make the most of the hands-on sessions.
+Please feel free to write us if you find any difficulties while setup, at:  amit.jaiswal@megin.fi, sanjeevnara@iitmandi.ac.in, pooja@ihubiitmandi.in**